-Test and verification of physical Model-in-the-Loop (MiL) and quantized implemented Software-in-the-Loop (SiL) is supported by TPT.
+You can test and verify ASCET models with TPT as physical Model-in-the-Loop (MIL) or as quantized implemented Software-in-the-Loop (SIL).
 You can also test individual modules or whole module groups in the form of an integration test.

-It’s possible to test single modules or a complete module group (integration test) from a project.
+You can test a single module or a complete module group (integration test) from an ASCET project.

 Besides functional requirements-based testing, TPT supports regression/back-to-back tests.

 Using TPT assesslets, the results of the test run can be evaluated.